cyanChill/Cyangram/README.md

 > Look in the `ENVFileInfo.md` file for more information.

+### Admin Panel

+When logged in as **the admin** user, going to `<site url>/admin` url.
+There, you can delete a user, post, or comment from knowing its id.

+> It's important to make sure you set the `ADMIN_ID` environment variable to the user that will have admin privileges.

+> The admin account will function like a normal account as well.

 ## Features

 This utilizes NextJS which allows us to do both the back and frontend in the same project.
 The backend is done through the `/api` page routes.
 I utilized MongoDB for the general storage of everything and Firebase for image storage.